NastyEthan/PythonServe/createQuestions.md

 Credit: This is my partner Anirudh Ramachandran's Code.
 We worked together on this project.

 ### Describes in general what the identified procedure does and how it contributes to the overall functionality of the program
-The procedure in this case is in the python code for the fibonacci sequence.
-The procedure describes all the steps needed to create the sequence and display it for the user.
+The procedure in this case is in the javascript for the function finding the area of the triangle.
+The function takes two parameters from the user and multiplies them and halves the product in order to get the area of a triangle with those dimensions.
+Since it finds the area of a triangle, it serves as another math product to put for our math functions program.

 ### Explains in detailed steps how the algorithm implemented in the identified procedure works.
 Your explanation must be detailed enough for someone else to recreate it.
-First, it has error handling for invalid inputs such as negatives using a Try and Except, then initiates by starting with initial values (we could've used an innit here but did not learn it at the time we wrote this).
-Similar to an innit, it sets an if condition for when the user puts "1" into the program to return the first term.
-Then, it creates the sequence that makes fibonacci.
-Then, it appends those created values to a list that contains the entire fibonacci list.
-It repeats this loop of generating and adding fibonacci terms until it reaches the term that matches the input from the user.
+First, it creates constants for the base and height values required by the user.
+Then, it checks for negative inputs to execute error handling with an if/else statement.
+Lastly, it executes the code to generate the area of the triangle with proper inputs.
+Once given, it will return the answer by pringing a statement without relaoding the page of the answer.